okTurtles/blockchainid/README.md

 - Notice the `"priv"` key.
 Guess what that is?
 That's the user's private key that corresponds to `"pub"`.
 Currently the spec defaults to encrypting it using [scrypt + AES](https://www.tarsnap.com/scrypt.html).
 Yep.
 That means the password must be a strong one.
 Strength can be enforced in a similar manner to how Peerio and miniLock enforce password strength.
 - `"priv"` is __optional.__ Applications may choose to not use BlockchainID in this manner, electing instead to store the private key on some secure device, or some other manner.
 However, storing the encrypted private key in the blockchain itself results in massive UX improvements to all software that requires users to authenticate.
 If necessary, users can always use password managers to generate the password with a cryptographically secure random number generator.

-#### Statements
+#### Endorsements

-Statements are a way of stating some fact.
-They can be used to indicate that someone belongs to some group (secret or public), that someone trusts someone else, etc.
+Endorsements are a way of endorsing some statement.
+They can be by users to affirm that someone else belongs to some group (secret or public), that someone trusts someone else, etc.

 They can change the context in which users understand each other online.